 How To Become a Successful Investor:

 Find a peaceful spot to sit.
 Stare off into the distance.
-Imagine your own life, and the life that is on it’s way to you over the horizon of the future that you cannot see.
+Imagine the life over the horizon of the future that you cannot see.
 Or even better, meditate or pray until you can see the life you want to live.
 Once you visualize the life you want to live, you can start planning and preparing to build that life into existence as the future begins creeping slowly toward you.

 Once you know what life you want to live, then start taking the next steps to improve your relationship with money, and learn more about money.
 Start saving and investing money.
 Make a goal to build wealth so that you can stop doing the things you hate doing, so you can have more time and energy to do the things you love doing.
 Live the life you dream about, and go on an adventure to do the most important thing there is to do in life: Pursue Your Purpose in life.

-In closing, successful investors all have this ability that helps them build wealth, and it’s this =
+In closing, successful investors all have this ability that helps them build wealth.
+This is it:

-Successful Investors have the ability to look over the horizon in their life, and financially prepare for the life that is on it’s way to them in their future.
+Successful Investors have the ability to look over the horizon in their life, and financially prepare for their future.

 To build wealth, become a person who doesn’t just see and plan for the needs in their present life.
 Challenge yourself to see a bigger view.
 Meditate until you can see the furthest horizon’s edge in your life, and then use your imagination to try to see beyond that.
 Being able to plan for the future, even though you can’t see it, is the #1 skill all successful investors have.